huangwei-pku/huangwei-pku.github.io/research.md

 ### Working Papers

+**E-Commerce as a Driver of Gender Equity: Labor Supply and Household Outcomes in Rural China.** with Zengdong Cao and Hantao Wu.
+Revision Requested at ***Journal of Human Resources***.

 **Polluted Air, Healthier Diets: Household Food Consumption Patterns in Response to Air Quality in China.** with Keyan Xiang, Xi Yu, Hong Zou.
 Revision Requested at ***Journal of Health Economics***.

 **Breaking the Iron Rice Bowl: Tenure-Track Systems and the Rise of Academic Innovation in China.** with Qingfeng Liu, Jianwei Xing, Shilin Zheng.
 Revision Requested at ***Economic Journal***.